onaio/onadata/docs/merged-datasets.rst

 Retrieving Data from a Merged Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returns the data from both forms.
-The key `_xform_id_string` can be used to differentiate data from linked forms.
+Returns the data from all linked forms

 .. raw:: html